Implications of gauge freedom for nonrelativistic quantum electrodynamics: Introduction

 \section{Introduction}

+Traditional regimes of light-matter physics involve relatively small values of a ratio $r$ that compares, in a qualitative sense, the interaction strength to the energies characterising the bare light and matter subsystems \cite{devoret_circuit-qed_2007}.
+Over the past two decades however, much more extreme light-matter interaction regimes have become an important topic in both applied and fundamental physics.
+In the simplest case of a two-level emitter coupled to a single photonic mode, the so-called ultrastrong coupling regime, $r\gtrsim 0.1$, is typically taken as the point at which the rotating-wave approximation certainly breaks down, incurring a departure from Jaynes-Cummings \cite{jaynes_comparison_1963} physics.
+This regime has now been realised in a relatively large range of experimental platforms [recent reviews include \cite{forn-diaz_ultrastrong_2019,kockum_ultrastrong_2019}].
+Even values $r\gtrsim 1$, which define the so-called deepstrong coupling regime have now been realised in both superconducting circuits \cite{yoshihara_superconducting_2017} and via plasmonic nanoparticle crystals \cite{mueller_deep_2020}.

+Beyond those systems in which only a few photonic modes dominate, there now exist diverse multi-mode photonic systems in which non-Markovian effects may become significant.
+These platforms include materials within dielectric and metallic environments, which may be uniform or nanostructured \cite{ma_engineering_2021}, superconducting circuits coupled to transmission lines \cite{forn-diaz_ultrastrong_2017}, solid-state systems \cite{de_vega_dynamics_2017,nazir_modelling_2016}, and cavity-molecule systems that offer a promising means by which to control chemical processes \cite{hertzog_strong_2019}.
+Experimental progress in ultrafast light-matter interactions is also continuing steadily.
+Femto-second laser pulses offer the potential to control bare charges on ultrafast timescales \cite{ciappina_attosecond_2017}, while sub-cycle ultrastrong light-matter interaction switching was achieved some time ago \cite{gunter_sub-cycle_2009}.

-Extreme light-matter interaction regimes have become an important topic in both applied and fundamental physics.
-Recent reviews \cite{forn-diaz_ultrastrong_2019,kockum_ultrastrong_2019,boite_theoretical_2020} have focussed on effective models and new theoretical methods, which are required because standard weak-coupling quantum optics cannot be applied.
+Recent reviews \cite{forn-diaz_ultrastrong_2019,kockum_ultrastrong_2019,boite_theoretical_2020} of light-matter physics outside of weak-coupling regimes have focussed on effective models and new theoretical methods, which are required because standard weak-coupling quantum optics cannot be applied.
 Despite new methods, our understanding continues to be based on processes involving real and virtual bare quanta, which can vary significantly with the form of the model considered.
-Non-standard regimes are precisely where effective models that are only superficially motivated are liable to fall short.
-This necessitates an appraisal of the fundamental physics within such regimes via first principles, as will be the focus of the current article.
+Non-standard regimes where weak-coupling theory breaks down, are precisely where effective models that are only superficially motivated are liable to fall short.
+This necessitates an appraisal of the fundamental physics from first principles, as will be the focus of the current article.
 We focus specifically on the implications of QED's gauge-theoretic aspects.